haseeb-heaven/langchain-coder/README.md

   - *Speed optimization*
   - *Naming conventions*

-**New in version 1.3:** AI-powered code generation and completion using OpenAI and Vertex AI models.
+**New in version 1.3:** AI-powered code generation and completion using OpenAI models.

 ## Contributing
 If you want to contribute to this project and make it better with new ideas, your pull request is very welcomed.
 If you find any issue just put it in the repository issue section, thank you.